Late Pleistocene extinctions: Introduction

 There are some inconsistencies between the current available data and the prehistoric overkill hypothesis.
-For instance, there are ambiguities around the timing of sudden Australian megafauna extinctions.
+For instance, there are ambiguities around the timing of Australian megafauna extinctions.
 Evidence supporting the prehistoric overkill hypothesis includes the persistence of megafauna on some islands for millennia past the disappearance of their continental cousins.
-For instance, Ground sloths survived on the Antilles long after North and South American ground sloths were extinct, woolly mammoths died out on remote Wrangel Island 1,000 years after their extinction on the mainland, while Steller's sea cows persisted off the isolated and uninhabited Commander Islands for thousands of years after they had vanished from the continental shores of the north Pacific.
+For instance, ground sloths survived on the Antilles long after North and South American ground sloths were extinct, woolly mammoths died out on remote Wrangel Island 6,000 years after their extinction on the mainland, and Steller's sea cows persisted off the isolated and uninhabited Commander Islands for thousands of years after they had vanished from the continental shores of the north Pacific.
 The later disappearance of these island species correlates with the later colonization of these islands by humans.

-Alternative hypotheses to the theory of human responsibility include climate change associated with the last glacial period, and the Younger Dryas impact hypothesis as well as Tollmann's hypothesis that extinctions resulted from bolide impacts.
+Still, there are some arguments that species responded differently to environmental changes, and no one factor by itself explains the large variety of extinctions.
+The causes may involve the interplay of climate change, competition between species, unstable population dynamics, and hunting as well as competition by humans.

-Recent research indicates that each species responded differently to environmental changes, and no one factor by itself explains the large variety of extinctions.
-The causes may involve the interplay of climate change, competition between species, unstable population dynamics, and human predation.
+The original debates as to whether human arrival times or climate change constituted the primary cause of megafaunal extinctions necessarily were based on paleontological evidence coupled with geological dating techniques.
+Recently, genetic analyses of surviving megafaunal populations have contributed new evidence, leading to the conclusion: "The inability of climate to predict the observed population decline of megafauna, especially during the past 75,000 years, implies that human impact became the main driver of megafauna dynamics around this date."

-Afrotropic and Indomalaya: Africa and southern Asia
+Africa

-The Afrotropic and Indomalaya biogeographic realms, or Old World tropics, were relatively spared by the Late Pleistocene extinctions.
-Sub-Saharan Africa and southern Asia are the only regions that have terrestrial mammals weighing over 1000 kg today.
-However, there are indications of megafaunal extinction events throughout the Pleistocene, particularly in Africa two million years ago, which coincide with key stages of human evolution and climatic trends.
-The center of human evolution and expansion, Africa and Asia were inhabited by advanced hominids by 2mya, with Homo habilis in Africa, and Homo erectus on both continents.
-By the advent and proliferation of Homo sapiens circa 315,000 BCE, dominant species included Homo heidelbergensis in Africa, the denisovans and neanderthals (fellow H. heidelbergensis descendants) in Eurasia, and Homo erectus in Eastern Asia.
-Ultimately, on both continents, these groups and other populations of Homo were subsumed by successive radiations of H. sapiens.
-There is evidence of an early migration event 268,000 BCE and later within neanderthal genetics, however the earliest dating for H. sapiens inhabitation is 118,000 BCE in Arabia, China and Israel, and 71,000 BCE in Indonesia.
-Additionally, not only have these early Asian migrations left a genetic mark on modern Papuan populations, the oldest known pottery in existence was found in China, dated to 18,000 BCE.
-Particularly during the late Pleistocene, megafaunal diversity was notably reduced from both these continents, often without being replaced by comparable successor fauna.
-Climate change has been explored as a prominent cause of extinctions in Southeast Asia.
+Although Africa was one of the least affected regions, the region still suffered extinctions, particularly around the Late Pleistocene-Holocene transition.
+These extinctions were likely predominantly climatically driven by changes to grassland habitats.